deepset-ai/haystack/docs/concepts.md

 - Components's default `__init__` parameters: components's `__init__` can provide defaults.
 Those are used only if no other parameters are passed at any stage.

-- Components's `__init__` parameters: at initialization, nodes might be given values for their parameters.
+- Components's `__init__` parameters: at initialization, components might be given values for their parameters.
 These are stored within the component instance and, if the instance is reused in the pipeline several times, they will be the same on all of them.

 - Pipeline's `add_component()`: When added to the pipeline, users can specify some parameters that have to be given only to that component specifically.
 They will override the component instance's parameters, but they will be applied only in that specific location of the pipeline and not be applied to other instances of the same component anywhere else in the graph.